DUNE/larnd-sim/docs/source/output.rst

 For the light simulation output, ``larnd-sim`` uses an analogous data structure to the ADC64 format generated the the DUNE ND-LAr light system readout electronics.
-The datasets are summarized below:
+The datasets are summarized below

  - ``light_trig``, shape ``(n_triggers,)``: meta data associated with each light system self-trigger